vertika-gif/Smart-Gardening/README.md

 # Smart-Gardening

-Smart IOT plant monitoring system made using python, Arduino, Firebase and Android
+Smart IOT plant monitoring system made using python, Arduino, Firebase and Android : It automatically waters the plant as per the requirements and cover them with a shed in excess sunlight.

 Worked on backend python server and implementing AI with IOT